 The rationality of architecture is based on thinking and choices are made carefully on the reflections: no central answers exist in architecture no matter it is in the name of culture, of history, or of thinking.
 This does not mean that there is no definite answer for architecture.
 The most precise answer to architecture rests in the denial of architectural answer.
 The representation of architecture is generally resultant from multiple strengths.
 The possibility of a certain strain rendered among such various strengths, which is deemed valuable by us.
 We consider the transformation of such strain is more meaningful than its falling into silence.

 Such concepts as intuition, rationality, life, manifestation, use that hide behind architecture are of timeliness.
 Actually, the time from that before formation to formation to completion to use of architecture is a dynamic process in the dimensionality of time whereas timeliness is an attribute that architecture cannot transcend.
 Moreover, compared with static objects of other types, this attribute is particularly complex and obvious.
 The profession of architects is precisely the job that masters the link of ‘manifestation’ in the overall context of architecture.
-Therefore, the architecture in our eyes is always dynamic.

 In the end, the life of architecture is just beginning when people live in it.

 For UrbanTect, architecture is a practice that derives from life yet goes on with life.